LeChatP/RootAsRole/ebpf/README.md

 End of role stacktrace session.
 ```

 Perfect!
 We can see real adresses.
-This example shows that capabilities can change the behavior of program without making errors.
-They can be handled by developer.

 ## Example 3